francescovitale/pm_video_game_traffic_analysis/README.md

 The data used in this implementation comes from ".pcap" files recording the network traffic data of individual users' video game sessions.
 For each user, identified by a local IP, several video game sessions are recorded.
 To work, the ".pcap" files of each user must be collected under a dedicated folder within the "Input/ELE" directory.
 For example, if a user has IP 192.168.0.2, a directory named "192.168.0.2" with (possibly multiple) ".pcap" files must be in place.

 The data used in the experimentation can be found at: https://doi.org/10.5281/zenodo.17772680.
 The dataset contains the PCAPs collected from different devices while the gaming event was taking place.
 In particular, the PCAPs regard two different games: Clash Royale and Rocket League.

 The Clash Royale devices correspond to the following IPs: 192.168.0.2, 192.168.0.13, 192.168.0.25, 192.168.0.29, 192.168.0.33, 192.168.0.44, 192.168.0.48, and 192.168.0.51.

 The Rocket League devices correspond to the following IPs: 192.168.0.5, 192.168.0.39, 192.168.0.42, and 192.168.0.50.

-# Execution instructions and project description
+# Method description

+The method execution requires the placement of Clash Royale and Rocket League data within the corresponding folders under Data/ClashRoyale and Data/RocketLeague.
+The data can be downloaded from Zenodo (follow the description above).

-The method runs by executing the DOS user_similarity_experimentation.bat script.
+The method runs by executing the DOS framework.bat script.
 This script includes experimental parameters to set:

 - The window size to use for feature extraction (fe_window_size)
-- The type of normalization applied to the extracted features (normalization_type)
-- The type of clustering applied to recognize events (clustering_type)
 - The number of clusters to use during clustering (n_clusters)
-- The process discovery variant (pd_variant)
 - The noise threshold to use during process discovery (noise_threshold)

-Once the data has been placed and the variables correctly set, the script executes the two "event_log_extraction.py" and "process_discovery.py" scripts in sequence, resulting in as many event logs and Petri nets as states and users.
-The results are collected under the "Results" folder.
+- The number of repetitions (n_reps)

+The script cleans the environment and prepares the Results folder.
+Then, it calls two further DOS scripts.
+The first is event_log_extraction.bat, which pre-processes the PCAP data and produces several event logs for each Clash Royale/Rocket League device.
+In particular, for each device, it creates as many event logs as the number of clusters (i.e., the number of states).
+The second script is process_discovery.bat, which uses the device selected as the training Clash Royale device to extract as many Petri nets as the number of clusters.
+All the results from each run will be saved under the Results folder.

 # Classification experiment

-This repository also contains the results of a classification experiment, with related diagrams, against the network data of Clash Royale and Rocket League.
+This repository also contains the results of a classification experiment against the network data of Clash Royale and Rocket League.
 The classification experiment can be found under the "Classification experiment" folder.
-The quantitative results of the experiment can be found under the AnalysisResults folder, which contains the cosine similarity, intersection, and AUC measures for each window length-state space configuration.
+This folder contains two scripts: execute_experiment_processmining.bat and execute_experiment_other.bat.
+The first script applies process mining-based classification of Clash Royale and Rocket League traffic.
+In particular, for each run, it copies the content of FrameworkResults for the selected combination of window size and number of clusters under Classification/Input.
+Then, it executes evaluation_processmining.py, which implements the logic for classifying segments of Clash Royale and Rocket League traffic.
+The execute_experiment_other.bat script has a similar objective, but instead applies other one-class classifiers to compare the results with the process mining-based classification.
+All the results of the execution of the scripts can be found under the AnalysisResults folder.